yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 > Let me set the scene for you.
 In this scenario, I am **a student participating in my school's "10-Yuan Challenge"** facing **the challenge of planning an entire day's expenses with only 10 yuan to understand the value of money and budgeting**.
 >
 > The context is **that this exercise is designed to teach us practical money management skills and help us appreciate the importance of careful financial planning**, which means I need to **make strategic choices about how to allocate this limited budget while still meeting my basic needs**.

-> [!note] 任务与目标（Task & Target）
->
-> My specific goal in this situation is to **successfully navigate a full day using only 10 yuan while learning valuable lessons about prioritizing needs versus wants**.
->
-> To achieve this effectively, I would focus on **careful planning, smart choices, and creative solutions** while ensuring that **I meet my essential needs for food and transportation without overspending**.

 > [!note] 行动与应用（Action & Application）
 >